 Do you know Herman Cain?

 I don’t.
 I doubt you do, either.
-Even if you know him …
+Even if you know him personally, you …

 ‘We’ve Broken the Back of This Recession’?
 Really?

 Should a president be bragging, with unemployment at 9.4 percent, that “we’ve broken the back of this recession”?

 From the Bureau of Labor Statistics this week: